imagej/imagej.github.io/_pages/LimeSeg.md

 Presentation.
 -------------

-LimeSeg is a modular 3D segmentation plugin.
+Test LimeSeg is a modular 3D segmentation plugin.
 It is a particle-based active contour method.
 It can segment objects from 3D images where 3D objects are labelled on their outline, like cells labeled on their membrane, as shown in the image below (source of the image : https://loci.wisc.edu/sample-data/dub).

 ![](/media/Dub-scaled0.5XY-Tp19.png "Dub-scaled0.5XY-Tp19.png")